pabloBritoJal/npm_graph_component/README.md

 - GraphQL queries (as shown in the example)
 - REST APIs via fetch or Axios
 - Static/mock data passed directly

-## ⚖ HandleAddExacts - Filter function

-`(filterInput: FilterInput) => Promise<void>`

-The `handleAddExacts` function is designed to receive a `FilterInput` object (with optional make, model, and year fields), perform a fetch or query using those filters, and then merge new nodes and links into the existing graph data.

----

 ## ⚖ Peer dependencies